-• Have a strict bedtime routine!
+- Have a strict bedtime routine!
 Children aged 3-5 need between 12 and 13 hours of sleep every night.
-7:30pm is the ideal time for children to go to bed so that they are ready for the next school day.

-- Share as many stories as possible- reading the same story over and over again is absolutely fine! - Make time for talk.
-Turn off the TV and devote as much time as you can to listening to your child. - Limit your child's access to TV and computer games. - Send your child to school wearing appropriate clothes for outdoor play and expect them to come home grubby! - Insist on good manners. - Encourage your child to be as independent as possible let them dress and undress themselves, encourage them to use cutlery correctly at mealtimes, help them to be confident when using the toilet.
+7:30pm is the ideal time for children to go to bed. - Share as many stories as possible- reading the same story over and over again is absolutely fine! - Make time for talk.
+Turn off the TV and devote as much time as you can to listening to your child. - Limit your child's access to TV and computer games. - Send your child to school wearing appropriate clothes for outdoor play and expect them to come home grubby! - Insist on good manners. - Help children learn to read tricky words sent home.